 Instant Playback only shows the record in last five minutes.
-If no record is found, it means there is no record during the last five minutes.
+If no record is found, it means there is no record

 Digital Zoom can zoom in the selected area to the full screen.
 Click and draw to select the area to zoom in, as shown in Figure 3.
-4.
+3.

 Figure 3.
-4 Digital Zoom
+3 Digital Zoom